X-CASH-official/xcash-dpops/README.md

 Note: This method of syncing is likely to be the most error prone, since it skips the majority checks, but will also likely be the fastest.
 It should only be used in specific circumstances.

 --disable_synchronizing_databases_and_starting_timers - Disables synchronizing the databases and starting the timers.
 Used for testing.
+Pass this parameter last.

---registration_mode - Runs the registration mode only
+--registration_mode - Runs the registration mode only.
+Pass this parameter last.

 --start_time "day" "hour" "minute" - Starts the current block height timer at a specific time.
 The day is the day of the month (1-31), the hour is the hour in UTC (0-23) the minute is the minute (0-59)